I am not a permanent resident. Can I come to Canada from the United States?Updated July 26

 On June 8, 2020, the government announced that close family members of permanent residents and Canadian citizens will also be allowed to enter Canada if they don't show any sign of having COVID-19.
 See more information here.

 On October 8, 2020, the government announced a new compassionate entry program that allows travellers to come to Canada to attend a funeral or to care for a loved one.
 Travellers can now ask for an exemption from border restrictions and relief from the 14-day quarantine rule in these situations.
 See more information here.

-If you’re arriving by land or by plane, you must take a COVID-19 test when you arrive.
+For now, you're arriving by land or by plane, you must take a COVID-19 test when you arrive.
 You must stay in a government-approved hotel for three nights while you wait for your test results.
 You will be responsible for the cost of your stay, unless you are a privately sponsored refugee.

 All travellers must also provide their contact and quarantine information before crossing the border or boarding a flight to Canada via ArriveCAN.

 After February 22, 2021, all travellers are required to take another COVID-19 test toward the end of their 14-day quarantine period.

 If you don't follow these rules, you could face serious penalty, including fines or imprisonment.